 At this time of year the sun doesn’t reach a lot of places yet.
 So luck needs to be helped a bit now and then.
 For the shot above, I decided to postpone the hot chocolate and to snowshoe up a steep hill to reach a place where I suspected the light to be hitting things nicely sideways.
 It did and as a bonus the snow up there was still unspoiled.
 Came away with a nice series of winter shots.

 I was quite close to the line of trees, so used my 14-24 f/2.8 lens at 15mm to open up the scene a bit and to include enough of the virgin snow in the foreground and to also include some of the drama in the sky.
 In the background you see a few of the peaks of the Mont Blanc massif by the way.
 I processed the image in Lightroom 4.2.
-Hope you like it!
+Hope you like this alpine winter landscape!